giellalt/giellalt.github.io/proof/gramcheck/install-admin.md

 1. The app/Office Add-in will show up in the list of Administered Add-ons after a while.

 Microsoft has a more thorough description [here](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps?view=o365-worldwide) and [here](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/office-addins?view=o365-worldwide).

+When the Divvun grammar checker Office Add-in is available, users can install it by following [these instructions](https://divvun.no/en/korrektur/gramcheck.html).